The Two Faces of January (film): Plot

-It begins to rain and they seek shelter.
+Rydal arranges for false passports to replace those left behind and suggests waiting for the counterfeit documents in Crete.
+While there, the mutual attraction between Rydal and Colette continues to develop, much to Chester's frustration.
+Colette believes someone has recognized her from newspaper pictures; she runs off the bus at a stop.
+Chester and Rydal follow and together they walk to the ruins of Knossos.

 Chester lures Rydal into an underground labyrinth and knocks him out.
-When Chester emerges alone, Colette assumes that he has killed Rydal.
-She refuses to go any further with Chester, but he tries to force her, grabbing her arm.
-As she struggles, she loses her balance and falls from a flight of stairs.
-Chester rushes down to her but she is dead.
-He takes her in his arms and cries out in grief.
+Colette, believing that he has killed Rydal, refuses to go any further with Chester.
+As they argue, she loses her balance and falls to her death down a flight of stairs.

-When Rydal comes to in the morning, he discovers Colette's dead body and is seen by a group of students and their guide as he leaves.
-Chester has rushed to Iraklion to pick up the passports from Rydal's friend.
-Rydal tracks down Chester on a ferry back to Athens.
-The two realize that they are bound together by two deaths.
+Rydal comes to and discovers Colette's dead body.
+Upon leaving the site, he unexpectedly encounters a teacher with a group of students, who curiously watch him depart.
+He follows Chester to Athens, where the two realize that they are bound together by two deaths.
 If either man is arrested, he will implicate the other.
-Chester offers Rydal $10,000 to keep quiet.
-Rydal says that he never wanted Chester's money; rather, he wanted Chester's wife.
-Chester grabs him by the throat and nearly pushes him overboard as he warns him to never mention his wife again.
-Arriving in Athens, they head to the airport, where Chester pretends to buy them both tickets to Frankfurt.
-He says he is going for a drink, then boards a plane to Istanbul, leaving Rydal with a suitcase containing documents that tie him to Colette.
+Arriving in Athens, they head to the airport, where Chester boards a plane to Istanbul, leaving Rydal with a suitcase containing documents that tie him to Colette.

 Rydal locates Chester in Istanbul and telephones him, demanding a meeting in the Grand Bazaar and threatening to go to the police unless Chester pays him off.
 Unbeknownst to Chester, Rydal has already been arrested by an FBI agent who demands that Rydal wear a wire and extract a confession from Chester.
-At their rendezvous, Rydal's questioning makes Chester suspicious.
-Sensing a trap, he flees and a chase ensues with both Chester and Rydal running from the FBI agent and Turkish police.
-A policeman shoots Chester who, as he lies dying, confesses to Rydal his responsibility for both deaths.
-After Rydal is exonerated and released, the agent tells him that Chester will be buried in Istanbul.
-Rydal attends his funeral and buries Colette's bracelet at Chester's grave.
+Sensing a trap, Chester flees and a chase ensues.
+A policeman shoots Chester who, as he lies dying, confesses his responsibility for both deaths.
+After Rydal is exonerated and released, he attends Chester's funeral and buries Colette's bracelet at his grave.